phreaknation/plugin.localemanager/README.md

 # Phaser Locale Plugin
 By Joel Dies

+A simple tool to help manage various Locale data.

 **This is not 100% documented but is on its way to being 100% documented.**